 Alternative 1 - 25 year Floodplain.
-Direct impacts would disrupt community cohesion, temporarily, include the noise and construction activity dust, the temporary displacement and relocation of residents during construction, and disruption of businesses during construction.
+Direct impacts that would temporarily disrupt community cohesion include the noise and construction activity dust, the temporary displacement and relocation of residents during construction, and disruption of businesses and public services during construction.
 Furthermore, non-residential structures serving as meeting places for the community could become temporarily unavailable during project implementation.

-Indirect impacts for the nonstructural plan would include reduced risk of hurricane storm surge-related damages for lower-lying structures within communities, thus preserving community cohesion in the region.
-Other indirect impacts include improvements to pedestrian and handicap access not only to homes, but also to community facilities benefiting from nonstructural measures.
+Indirect beneficial impacts for the nonstructural plan would include reduced risk of hurricane storm surge-related damages for lower-lying structures within communities, thus preserving community cohesion in the region.
+Other indirect impacts include improvements to pedestrian and persons with disabilities access not only to homes, but also to community facilities benefiting from nonstructural measures.

 Alternative 2 - 50 year Floodplain.
-Impacts would be the same as the 25 year floodplain alternative, however, larger in scale because this alternative would cover a larger area and involve more structures.
+Impacts would be the same as the 25 year floodplain alternative; however, larger in scale because this alternative would cover a larger area and involve more structures.